Michaelx626/Study-Regex/Develop/gist-template.md

 ### Quantifiers
 Quantifiers are ways to indicate how many of the characters to appear on the string or expression.
 An example of a quantifier is 'x+'.
+This specific quantifier checks for a match depending on the character before the plus sign.
+For example if the Regex is '/A+' then it looks for all A's in the string.
+If the string was '123ABC!@#ABC' then it would match both A's.
+There are other quantifiers that can be useful in some cases.

 ### OR Operator

 ### Character Classes